g0dwin0/umibozu/README.md

 - [ ] Pokemon Crystal seems to have graphical artifacts when interacting with NPCs -- DMA related
 - [ ] The window in games might get scrolled (Health indicator in DK3)
-- [ ] Games requiring Double Speed (Shantae, DK Country) probably DMA related.
+- [ ] Games that make use of Double Speed (Shantae, DK Country) suffer from severe graphical artifacting -- *probably* DMA related.

 ## Issues